Quick Start - 5 Minute Tutorial

 )

-Process Multiple Documents
+Process Multiple Similar Documents (Batch)

-case_response = await client.create_case({
+batch_guid = await client.create_batch(max_concurrency=3)

-# Upload multiple documents to the case
+# 2. Upload documents to the batch

 for filename in ["invoice1.pdf", "invoice2.pdf", "invoice3.pdf"]: